 With most CCTV cameras and dedicated IP security cameras running just 720p and a few having the ‘privilege’ of running the 1080p resolution, I was interested to see the glory of this claim by Anker and like the one-year battery life claim above, see if it is true in its entirety or some sort of marketing hype.

-With the installation of the camera and first footage that came into my cellphone as notification, I instantly knew that this wasn’t marketing hype – the camera indeed resolved in bright, crisp and super clear 2k display.
+With the installation of the camera and first footage that came into my cellphone as a notification, I instantly knew that this wasn’t marketing hype – the camera indeed resolved in bright, crisp and super clear 2k display.

 When I zoomed in on a subject during live view or when taking a look at recorded footage, the quality of the footage was quite impressive and nothing broke – provided I didn’t stretch my limits.
 It is also worth noting that despite zooming in on a subject, the quality still came through and was impressive, to say the least.